The Protection of Information Bill and the proposed media appeals tribunal were tools to mask corruption, DA leader Helen Zille said on Saturday.

 The protesters also planned to hand a copy of the Protection of Information Bill over to a representative of the Apartheid Museum.

 “We are going to ask them to hang it in the museum.
+We want it up with the past laws, to show that the ANC laws belong in the Apartheid Museum,” said Zille.

 The crowd was also addressed by DA youth leader Makashula Gana, who said the protesters had not marched to the Constitutional Court because they wanted keep fit, but to prevent the erosion of the Constitution and democracy.